-In-Person Participation
+In Person Participation

-Members of the public may attend in-person and provide public comment by submitting a public comment card by 6:30 p.m.
+Members of the public may attend in person and provide public comment by submitting a public comment card by 6:30 p.m.

-School board meetings are usually held bimonthly, Tuesdays, 6 p.m. (closed session), 6:30 p.m. (public session) at the Twin Rivers Unified School District office, 5115 Dudley Boulevard, Bay A, McClellan Park.
+School board meetings are usually held monthly on Tuesdays at 6 p.m. (closed session) and 6:30 p.m. (public session) at the Twin Rivers Unified School District office, 5115 Dudley

+Boulevard, Bay A, McClellan Park.
 Board meeting notices and calendars are found on the TRUSD website.
 You may check our website or call (916) 566-1745 to confirm the date, time and location of a meeting.
-Dependent on State and County health guidance, it may be necessary to conduct board meetings remotely at times during the year.

 Agendas are available on our website and at our district office 72 hours before each regular board meeting.

 Board interpretation/translation services will be provided by qualified interpreters and are available upon request.
 Qualified interpreters are employees or outside contractors who have demonstrated biliteracy in both English and the requested language.
 Spanish interpretation will be provided for all statements, discussions, and presentations made to or by the Board.
 Languages other than Spanish can be provided if interpreters are timely requested; and time taken to interpret statements, discussions and presentations made to or by the Board will not impose a time limit restriction.
-To request these translation/interpretation services, please contact Alex Piña in the English Learner Services Department at alex.piña@twinriversusd.org or 916.566.1600 ext.
+To request these translation/interpretation services, please contact Alex Piña in the English Learner Services Department at alex.piña@trusd.net or 916-566-1600 ext.
 33424.

 Please Note: If you need a disability-related modification or accommodation, including auxiliary aids or services, to participate in the public meeting, please contact the Superintendent's office at (916) 566-1745 at least 24 hours before the scheduled Board meeting.
-[Government Code §54954.2] [Americans with Disabilities Act of 1990, §202.]
+[Government Code § 54954.2] [Americans with Disabilities Act of 1990, § 202.]